Roadhouse Album Review” “Seven Deadly Gins” is high-spirited blues from Colorado’s Reckless and Blue

 Kim Wilson — “Slow Burn” — M.C.
 Records

-For a half-century and change, Kim Wilson’s harp and vocals have led The Fabulous Thunderbirds, the rugged blues band he co-founded in Austin, Texas, in 1974, that supercharged blues music with Wilson’s soaring harp and Jimmie Vaughan on guitar.
+For a half-century and change, Kim Wilson’s harp and vocals have led The Fabulous Thunderbirds, the rugged blues band he co-founded in Austin, Texas, in 1974 with Jimmie Vaughan, that supercharged blues music with Wilson’s soaring harp and Vaughan’s superb guitar prowess.

 He’s the only original member of the T-Birds still with the band, with Wilson now sometimes stepping out on his own.